geudde/attic-chest/pages/13.reference/01.porden/docs.md

 His proud demeanour chilled my soul with dread,<br>
 And mystery enveloped all he said.

-"The other, nor on wealth nor state relied,
+“The other, nor on wealth nor state relied,<br>
-But love alone his eloquence supplied,
+But love alone his eloquence supplied,<br>
-His manly mind disdained insidious art,
+His manly mind disdained insidious art,<br>
-And scorned by flattery to ensnare my heart.
+And scorned by flattery to ensnare my heart.<br>
-Not long in vain my gentle suitor strove,
+Not long in vain my gentle suitor strove,<br>
-But still my breast concealed its infant love:
+But still my breast concealed its infant love:<br>
-Tho' skill'd and proved in every manly art,
+Tho’ skill’d and proved in every manly art,<br>
-He struck the ring or hurPd the unerring dart,
+He struck the ring or hurl’d the unerring dart,<br>
-Beyond his peers the ponderous bar he threw,
+Beyond his peers the ponderous bar he threw,<br>
-And bent with surer aim the stubborn yew;
+And bent with surer aim the stubborn yew;<br>
-I seem'd to scorn the tourney's harmless wreath, 160
+I seem’d to scorn the tourney’s harmless wreath,<br>

-And bad him seek the nobler fields of death;
+And bad him seek the nobler fields of death;<br>
-To bear the Cross in Salem's hallow'd laud,
+To bear the Cross in Salem’s hallow’d laud,<br>
-Or join our sable Edward's conquering band;
+Or join our sable Edward’s conquering band;<br>
-Hence with that hero he resolved to sail,
+Hence with that hero he resolved to sail,<br>
 Whose freighted ships then watched a favouring gale.

-book r.
-THE CASTLE. §

-" To me one morn, one fatal morn, he came,
-But nor in manner, speech, or look the same;
-Gone was that cheerful smile, that graceful ease,
-That gentle warmth that marks the wish to please,
-The sportive wit, the fire of hope and joy, 170

-That still with me illumed my Henry's eye;
-A sullen sorrow now his looks declare,
-And his hoarse voice rang strangely in mine ear;
-I started — " Does Maria then," he said,
-" Grieve at the change her cruelty has made?
-" Thou bidst me leave thy presence, bidst me shine u In glory's favour, ere I hope for thine;
-" Farewell — I sail to Gallia's hostile shore,
-" Return victorious, or return no more;
-" But oh, from thee removed, whose sight inspired 180 " My breast with love, with virtue, valour fired,
-" What to my arms, can like thy smile supply
-" Art to repel, or vigour to annoy?
-" Yet grant some pledge, no happier youth shall gain
-" That envied hand, so long desired in vain;
-" This in the fight shall steel thy warrior's breast, " And soothe his slumbers in the hour of rest."

-10 THE CASTLE. book

-" 'Tis said that ' often in the parting hour' Victorious love asserts superior power,
-I proved it true, when by his prayers subdued, 19

-These words I spoke, — yet half in jesting mood—
-" Go, Henry, go! be Heaven in fight your shield,
-" Your guide to glory thro' the ensanguined field,
-" And unperceived if you this Veil obtain,
-" When with the year the hour returns again,
-" I plight my faith, with honour's laurel twined,
-" Love's myrtle crown my warrior's brows shall bind."

-" The youth I marked, and while I gaily spoke,
-On his pale face the glow of triumph broke,
-But not my Henry's sunny smile; it shew'd 20

-Like lightning gleaming on a lurid cloud,
-And o'er my darkened mind appeared to throw
-The sad presentiment of future woe, —
-Then fancy trac'd the battle's bloody plain,
-The shock of arms, the dying and the slain,
-Pale on the ground my wounded lover laid,

-The fatal sword uplifted o'er his head
+“To me one morn, one fatal morn, he came,<br>
+But nor in manner, speech, or look the same;<br>
+Gone was that cheerful smile, that graceful ease,<br>
+That gentle warmth that marks the wish to please,<br>
+The sportive wit, the fire of hope and joy,<br>
+That still with me illumed my Henry’s eye;<br>
+A sullen sorrow now his looks declare,<br>
+And his hoarse voice rang strangely in mine ear;<br>
+I started — ‘Does Maria then,’ he said,<br>
+‘Grieve at the change her cruelty has made?<br>
+Thou bidst me leave thy presence, bidst me shine<br>
+In glory’s favour, ere I hope for thine;<br>
+Farewell — I sail to Gallia’s hostile shore,<br>
+Return victorious, or return no more;<br>
+But oh, from thee removed, whose sight inspired<br>
+My breast with love, with virtue, valour fired,<br>
+What to my arms, can like thy smile supply<br>
+Art to repel, or vigour to annoy?<br>
+Yet grant some pledge, no happier youth shall gain<br>
+That envied hand, so long desired in vain;<br>
+This in the fight shall steel thy warrior’s breast,<br>
+And soothe his slumbers in the hour of rest.’”

+“’Tis said that ‘often in the parting hour’<br>
+Victorious love asserts superior power,<br>
+I proved it true, when by his prayers subdued,<br>
+These words I spoke, — yet half in jesting mood—<br>
+“Go, Henry, go! be Heaven in fight your shield,<br>
+Your guide to glory thro’ the ensanguined field,<br>
+And unperceived if you this Veil obtain,<br>
+When with the year the hour returns again,<br>
+I plight my faith, with honour’s laurel twined,<br>
+Love’s myrtle crown my warrior’s brows shall bind.”

+“The youth I marked, and while I gaily spoke,<br>
+On his pale face the glow of triumph broke,<br>
+But not my Henry’s sunny smile; it shew’d<br>
+Like lightning gleaming on a lurid cloud,<br>
+And o’er my darkened mind appeared to throw<br>
+The sad presentiment of future woe,—<br>
+Then fancy trac’d the battle’s bloody plain,<br>
+The shock of arms, the dying and the slain,<br>
+Pale on the ground my wounded lover laid,<br>
+The fatal sword uplifted o’er his head<br>
 Shuddering I bade him stay — the youth was fled.

-book i.
-THE CASTLE.
-11

-" But Henry soon returned.
-He bore a wreath,
+“But Henry soon returned.
+He bore a wreath,<br>
-From whose rich flowers no common odours breathe; 210 Their wonted fire again his eyes illumed,
+From whose rich flowers no common odours breathe;<br>
+Their wonted fire again his eyes illumed,<br>
-And on his cheeks their native roses bloomed;
+And on his cheeks their native roses bloomed;<br>
-" This wreath," he said, " while constant I remain,
+‘This wreath,’ he said, ‘while constant I remain,<br>
-" By time uninjured, shall its hues retain;
+By time uninjured, shall its hues retain;<br>
-" But should I fall by fate's severe decree,
+But should I fall by fate’s severe decree,<br>
-" Or prove unfaithful to my vows and thee,
+Or prove unfaithful to my vows and thee,<br>
-" Those vows that here repeated make me thine,
+Those vows that here repeated make me thine,<br>
-" These flowers their bloom and fragrance shall resign:"
+These flowers their bloom and fragrance shall resign:’<br>
-He placed it on my head — he sigh'd adieu,
+He placed it on my head — he sigh’d adieu,<br>
-Just prest my trembling hand, and then withdrew.
-220 The precious wreath, preserved with faithful care,
+Just prest my trembling hand, and then withdrew.<br>
+The precious wreath, preserved with faithful care,<br>
 I since have worn, and still uninjured wear.

-" Some months elapsed.
-At length the tidings came
+“Some months elapsed.
+At length the tidings came<br>
-Of Poictiers glorious field, and Edward's fame;*
+Of Poictiers glorious field, and Edward’s fame;[^2]<br>
-Can nobler deeds the daring bard engage?
+Can nobler deeds the daring bard engage?<br>
-Or brighter virtues grace a future age?
+Or brighter virtues grace a future age?<br>

-* From the commencement of English history, there is no prince, except Alfred, on whose character and exploits the memory dwells with so much fondness, as on those of the sable Edward.
+[^2]: From the commencement of English history, there is no prince, except Alfred, on whose character and exploits the memory dwells with so much fondness, as on those of the sable Edward.
 The valour and prudence which won the battles of Crecy and Poictiers, two of the most celebrated in our annals, lose their praise in admiration of the moderation and humanity of the youthful hero, even in the moment of victory.

-12 THE CASTLE. book i.

-There prudence aim'd, and mercy staid the sword,
+There prudence aim'd, and mercy staid the sword,<br>

-While vanquished Gallia mourn'd her captive lord,
+While vanquished Gallia mourn'd her captive lord,<br>

-Who now received the honours long denied
+Who now received the honours long denied<br>

-To all his pomp of power and regal pride;* 230
+To all his pomp of power and regal pride;[^3]<br>

-The veterans that his Sire to victory led,
+The veterans that his Sire to victory led,<br>

-At the glad tidings rais'd the hoary head,
+At the glad tidings rais'd the hoary head,<br>

-Blest their brave Prince, and half in envy told
+Blest their brave Prince, and half in envy told<br>

-Their sons had fought — as they had fought of old —
+Their sons had fought — as they had fought of old —<br>

-Where all were heroes, where impatient fame
+Where all were heroes, where impatient fame<br>

-Could scarce prefer, and scarce reject a name,
+Could scarce prefer, and scarce reject a name,<br>

-Where acts, which else in her bright page had shone,
+Where acts, which else in her bright page had shone,<br>

-Past in the blaze of light, unmark'd, unknown;
+Past in the blaze of light, unmark'd, unknown;<br>

-Elate I heard of deeds by Henry wrought; ^
+Elate I heard of deeds by Henry wrought;<br>

-How with his Prince the hottest fight he sought, 240 V
+How with his Prince the hottest fight he sought,

-'. . i

-Once saved the youthful chief and still victorious fought; }
+Once saved the youthful chief and still victorious fought;<br>

-I long'd from Henry's lips his deeds to hear,
+I long'd from Henry's lips his deeds to hear,<br>
 Nor thought how soon my joy would melt in air.

-* " Edward ordered a repast to be prepared in his tent for the prisoner, (King John,) and lie himself served at the royal captive's table, as if he had been one of his retinue.
-He stood at the King's back during the meal, con- stantly refused to take a place at table, and declared that, being a subject, he was too well acquainted with the distance between his own rank and that of majesty to assume such freedom.
-All his father's pretensions to the crown of France were now buried in oblivion: John, in captivity, received the honours of a king, which were refused him when seated ou the throne: his misfortunes not his title were respected." — Hume.
+[^3]: “Edward ordered a repast to be prepared in his tent for the prisoner, (King John,) and lie himself served at the royal captive’s table, as if he had been one of his retinue.
+He stood at the King’s back during the meal, con- stantly refused to take a place at table, and declared that, being a subject, he was too well acquainted with the distance between his own rank and that of majesty to assume such freedom.
+All his father’s pretensions to the crown of France were now buried in oblivion: John, in captivity, received the honours of a king, which were refused him when seated ou the throne: his misfortunes not his title were respected.” — *Hume*.

-f 1

-hook i.
-THE CASTLE.

-" One vernal morn, ('twas in the month of May,)
+"One vernal morn, ('twas in the month of May,)
 As on the ocean's side I chanced to stray,
 My wondering eyes a thousand stones behold,
 A thousand shells that shone like gems and gold,